elljoh/Environmental-Intelligence-Suite/docs/maximo-integration-asset-import.md

-## IBM Weather Operations Center integration for Maximo Spatial Assets </h1>
+## IBM Environmental Intelligence Suite integration for Maximo Spatial Assets </h1>

-IBM Weather Operations Center integrates with the IBM Maximo solutions suite to simplify GeoSpatial monitoring of client Maximo assets for additional insight.
+IBM Environmental Intelligence Suite integrates with the IBM Maximo solutions suite to simplify GeoSpatial monitoring of client Maximo assets for additional insight.
 Release 1.0 empowers users to import Maximo Asset Locations in order to expand their exploration of weather and other geospatial data layers.
-In order to perform the import operation, you would require the URL of the Maximo instance, Maximo API credentials and Weather Operations Center user credentials issued to you at the time of provisioning.
+In order to perform the import operation, you would require the URL of the Maximo instance, Maximo API credentials and Environmental Intelligence Suite user credentials issued to you at the time of provisioning.

-<b>Action</b>: Ask your IBM representative to provide a IBM Weather Operations Center `API_KEY` for your user.
+<b>Action</b>: Ask your IBM representative to provide a IBM Environmental Intelligence Suite `API_KEY` for your user.

-## Generate JWT token to access IBM Weather Operations Center Service APIs
+## Generate JWT token to access IBM Environmental Intelligence Suite Service APIs

 <b>Substitute `<API_KEY>` in the following request and call it in a terminal window </b>: